Why Join Rotary?

 Members make time for Rotary according to their lifestyle and the changing demands of family and work.
-Members are encouraged to attend as often as possible however sometimes a Rotarian can’t attend meetings because of business or family commitments.
+Members are encouraged to attend weekly meetings as often as possible however sometimes a Rotarian can’t attend meetings because of business or family commitments, but prefer to allocate their time to involvement in club projects and activities.
 This is quite acceptable.

-However during current restrictions, we are meeting via Zoom.
+However during any health restrictions, we meet via Zoom.
 Go to Our Meetings to find out more.

 What Happens Next?